Tag Archive for: Case study

 Lithuania

-This case study looks at the work undertaken in Lithuania where we spoke with Inga Davidoniene from The Lithuanian Library for the Blind (LLB).
-Founded in 1966, LLB’s purpose is to “meet the informational and cultural needs of people who are not able to read regular printed text”.
-LLB is the largest producer of content in accessible formats (braille, audio, DAISY) in the country.
-With this in mind, LLB has 4 major focus areas:
+This case study looks at the work undertaken in Lithuania where we spoke with Inga Davidoniene from The Lithuanian Audiosensory Library (LAB).
+Founded in 1966, LAB’s purpose is to “meet the informational and cultural needs of people who are not able to read regular printed text”.
+LAB is the largest producer of content in accessible formats (braille, audio, DAISY) in the country.
+With this in mind, LAB has 4 major focus areas:

 • To produce publications in traditional accessible formats and to experiment with new formats and ways to meet users’ needs and to meet the requirements of European legislation